EricZinda/Perplexity/backlog.md

             - _be_v_id_list_group just does a return, but somehow we report a formNotUnderstood error
                 - It is left over from a previous predication

-- What specials do you have? -> Fails

 - I will have any meat -> Sorry, I'm not sure which one you mean.
     - pronoun_q(x3,pron(x3),_any_q(x8,_meat_n_1(x8),_have_v_1(e2,x3,x8)))
     - should be: Wait, we already spent $20 so if we get 1 steak, we won't be able to pay for it with $20.